A method to challenge symmetries in data with self-supervised learning: Standard classification

-\paragraph{Filtering and other problems} We now address preparation of the mixed dataset.
-It is unusual for all possible data to be recorded, due to the holes, inefficiencies or selections which filter the data before observation. these effects are described with a filter function $L(x)$ which assigns a probability that a data point $x$ is received; for an unreliable sensor it might be $L(x) = 0.1$, and for hard removal it would be zero.
+Practical experiments, however, usually do not record all possible data, due to holes, inefficiencies, or selections which filter the data before analysis.
+We describe filtering effects with a function $L(x)$, which assigns a probability that data generated at $x$ are accepted.
+For example, an unreliable sensor might have $L(x) = 0.1$, and hard removal under a selection requirement would have $L(x) = 0$.

-We are interested in symmetries of data distributions, and not of filters, so fakes should be sampled as if pure data were collected, resampled from $\diff \tau(x' \mid x)$, and then filtered by $L(x)$.
-Since the real data have already been filtered in their production, their pre-filter distribution is related through division by the filter function.
-Applying these relations, the distribution of fakes is
+We assume in this work that $L(x)$ is exactly known.
+If it is not, then a fixed approximation should be assigned at training time, and although such an approximation may not be optimal, it may be practical.
+In testing, however, an inaccurately approximated filter could falsely indicate asymmetry if mistreated, so filter uncertainties should be respected in the testing phase.
+We do not fully develop the handling of filter uncertainties in this paper, but review them briefly in Section~\ref{sec:extensions}.

-When $\diff p(x \mid \mathrm{real})$ is approximated by an ensemble of real data, this means that each data entry is weighted by a ratio of filters.
-Although $L(x)$ cannot be zero for observed data, we do have a problem when $L(x) \ll L(x')$; such data have large weights and in extreme cases could come to dominate the estimated fake distribution, giving an unappealing imbalance.
+With filtering, data are not observed directly from $p(x)$ but from the filtered distribution $f(x) \propto L(x)p(x)$.
+Since we are interested in symmetries of data distributions, not of filters, fakes should be sampled as if pure data were collected from $p(x)$, resampled from $\tau_S(x' \mid x)$, and then filtered by $L(x')$.
+Applying these relations, the filtered distribution of fakes is

-Weights on data also mean that the frequency with which each entry is chosen to transform to a fake depends upon all other data, and may change drastically as highly-weighted data are included.
-In fact, a weaker form of this problem exists without weights; this approach to sampling fakes itself raises questions.
+Since we can only approximate $\diff f(x)$ with an ensemble of real filtered data, the simplest strategy to sample this distribution would be to transform each entry through $\tau_S(x'\mid x)$ and weight it by something proportional to this ratio of filter functions.

-Which data should be used to approximate $\diff p(x \mid \mathrm{real})$?
-If only the training set is used, then a sufficiently advanced model could memorize those examples and recognise different test data as real.
-If the testing set is included, then testing information leaks into training and label prediction again reduces to memory.
-Finally, if testing examples are included only after their labels are predicted, then scores depend upon the order of testing, breaking the independence which is so useful to their interpretation.
+Although that ratio cannot cause division-by-zero errors, since no data can be observed with $L(x) = 0$, we do have a problem when data survive tight filtering, leading to unboundedly large weights when $L(x') \gg L(x)$.
+In extreme cases, large weights can dominate the estimated fake distribution, giving an unappealing imbalance and poor statistical precision.
+This is the primary problem with weights on data, which we use the `which is real?' method to avoid.